sasetz/fiit_template/lib.typ

 #import "pages.typ": *
 #import "localization.typ": localization
-// TODO: make a show rule for the reference, so that it automatically adds
-// appropriate name
 // TODO: describe the regular_pages argument and disable_cover in readme
 // TODO: add a proper acknowledgment to the template
 // TODO: GLOBAL: consider breaking down the function into smaller pages to help